fdslrm/applications/README.md

 # applications
-real data set applications of FDSLRM
+Jupyter notebooks with real data set applications of FDSLRM